 South West Peregrine (SWP) are a non profit group who study , monitor, record and observe Peregrine Falcon numbers and behaviours in the South West of England (Cornwall and Devon).
 Affiliated group of the Peregrine Network.

-The South West Peregrine group are granted a Schedule 1 disturbance Permit by the British Trust for Ornithology (BTO), "for the purpose of ringing and nest recording and to take and possess addled eggs or eggs from nests known to be deserted”.
+The SWP Permit Holder is granted a Schedule 1 disturbance Permit by the British Trust for Ornithology (BTO) “for the purpose of ringing and nest recording and to take and possess addled eggs or eggs from nests known to be deserted”.

 The permit is issued under the Wildlife and Countryside Act 1981.
 The Licence held by the trust, granted by the Country Agency allows the holder of this permit to engage in activities which the trust authorises to the permit holder.